couralex/deep-iterator/README.md

 ## The node object

-For each iteration, deep-iterator yields a node object containing the following properties :
+For each iteration, deep-iterator yields a node object containing the following members :
-- value: the value of the node
+- `value`: the value of the node
-- parent: the parent of the node
+- `parent`: the parent of the node
-- key: the key of the node in its parent
+- `key`: the key of the node in its parent
-- path: an array containing all the keys from the root down to the node
+- `path`: an array containing all the keys from the root down to the node

-Note that :
+- `parentNode`: the parent node object
+- `isCircular()`: true if the node is a circular reference
+- `isLeaf()`: true if the node is a leaf
+- `type`: a string representing the type of the node.
+Possible values are:
+  - `Null`,
+  - `Undefined`,
+  - `Boolean`,
+  - `String`,
+  - `Symbol`,
+  - `Date`,
+  - `RegExp`,
+  - `Function`,
+  - `GeneratorFunction`,
+  - `Promise`,
+  - `Array`,
+  - `Set`,
+  - `Map`,
+  - `UserDefinedIterable`: an iterable that is not an array, map, set or string,
+  - `NonIterableObject`: an object that doesn't implement the iterator protocol

+Additionally, the node object contains helpers methods to determine its type, in the form of "isType()".
+Examples : `isMap()`, `isNonIterableObject()`, ...

+Remarks on the node object :
 - parent[key] lets you update the current node
-- key is undefined if the node is the root or the iterated collection is a generic iterable
+- key is undefined if the node is the root or the iterated collection is a user defined iterable
-- path is lazy evaluated : not using it will improve performance, i. e. :
+- path and type are lazy evaluated : not using them will improve performance, i. e. :
 ```js
 for (let {value, parent, key} of it) => path is not evaluated
 for (let {value, parent, key, path} of it) => path is evaluated